nnsantosh/scala_tutorial/README.md

 Scala is a statically typed language meaning compiler verifies the type rules.
 Early protection and better performance since the compiler can apply some optimizaiton because it can apply type checking.

-Scala has a unified type system and the heirarchy looks like this
+Scala has a unified type system and the heirarchy looks like this:
 ![Scala Unified Type System](https://docs.scala-lang.org/resources/images/tour/unified-types-diagram.svg)

 Scala value classes do not need new keyword.